alunegov/MiniAppContest/README.md

 - `/goods` - GET-request to get the list of shop items.
 Data is returned as JSON payload.
 - `/order` - POST-request to place the order.
 Order data is accepted as JSON request body.
 During the order processing invoice will be created via Bot API, it will be returned as JSON payload.

+It also supports OPTIONS requests.

 Backend can be configured with this environment variables:
 - `TOKEN` - bot token (add `/test` for test environment).
 - `PAY_TOKEN` - pament provider token.

-It also supports OPTIONS requests.

 ### bot

 Bot is based on **gotgbot** - Golang Telegram Bot library.
-Bot supports one command `/start`, to which it replys with the Mini App link (HTTPS URL).
+Bot supports one command `/start`, to which it responds with the Mini App link (HTTPS URL).
 It also processes `pre_checkout_query` updates, positively replying to all queries.

 Bot can be configured with this environment variables:
 - `TOKEN` - bot token.